carbonblack/carbon-black-cloud-sdk-python/docs/users-grants.rst

     15. psc:role::BETA_LEVEL_2_ANALYST
     16. psc:role::KUBERNETES_SECURITY_DEVELOPER

-Some organizations employ *access profiles* on the access grants, which allow roles for a user to be specified for the organization and/or any child organizations.
+Users created in the Carbon Black Cloud console employ *access profiles* on the access grants, which allow roles for a user to be specified for the organization and/or any child organizations.
 Access profiles may be accessed and manipulated through the access grant object.

 ::